gvwilson/btt/src/peereval/index.md

 even if they don't think of themselves that way.
 Any feedback system therefore has to have checks and balances to guard against personal grudges and bigotry.

-FIXME: cut this chapter in half, make it specific to peer grading in undergrad courses, and describe practical mechanisms to guard against the problems described above.
 </div>

+[% fixme
+   "cut this chapter in half"
+   "make it specific to peer grading in undergrad courses" "describe practical mechanisms to guard against the problems described above"
+%]

 ## Self Assessment {: #peereval-self}